-Evaluation of benefits will be based on analysis of without-Project and with-Project measurements supported by modeling.
+Evaluation of benefits will be based on analysis of without Project and with Project measurements supported by modeling.
 Measured parameters will include surface water deliveries, groundwater levels, and other parameters to be determined.
+Modeling mayEvaluation of benefits will be based on analysis of without-Project and with-Project measurements supported by modeling.
+Measured parameters will include surface water deliveries, groundwater levels, and other parameters to be determined.
 Modeling will be done with the C2VSimTM model used for GSP development.

-The Project involves the delivery of surface water from the Tuolumne River in Wet and Above Normal WYs through a limited number of new points of diversions on MID's existing irrigation conveyance infrastructure and subsequent conveyance through existing and newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
-Modeling results indicate that that most of the surface water made available will be used to meet agricultural demand during the irrigation season throughout the NDE area.
-This in-lieu use is intended to reduce the pumping needed in this area of the Subbasin in Wet and Above Normal WYs.
+The Project involves the delivery of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions offon MID's existing irrigation conveyance infrastructure and subsequent conveyance through existing and newly constructed private irrigation conveyance infrastructure for inlieu and direct recharge during the growing season.

+It is anticipated Modeling results indicate that that most of the surface water made available will be used to meet agricultural demand during the irrigation season throughout the NDE area.
+This in-lieu use is intended to reduce the pumping needed in this area of the subbasinSubbasin in wetWet and above normal yearsAbove Normal WYs.

-On January 23, 2024, the MID Board of Directors approved the implementation of the GRP and adopted an Addendum to the Modesto Irrigation District Comprehensive Water Resources Management Plan Final Programmatic Environmental Impact Report which incorporated the Long-term Groundwater Replenishment Program.
+This Project is currently inOn January 23, 2024, the early conceptual stage.
+Thus,MID Board of Directors approved the startimplementation of the GRP and completion dates for this Project have yetadopted an Addendum to the Modesto Irrigation District Comprehensive Water Resources Management Plan Final Programmatic Environmental Impact Report which incorporated the Long-term Groundwater Replenishment Program.
 Project activities, such as surface water deliveries, are anticipated to begin January 2024.

-The GRP is planned to be expanded to parcels outside of the MID Service Boundary but within the Modesto Subbasin following adoption of the Revised GSP.
-Project updates will be provided in Annual Reports and Periodic Evaluations.
+The GRP is planned to be determined and expanded to parcels outside of the MID Service Boundary but within the Modesto Subbasin following adoption of the Revised GSP.
+Project updates will be provided in GSP Annual Reports and Five Year Assessment Reports when known.
+Periodic Evaluations.